Committees

 OMA Forms Committee PDF Icon

-The OMA Forms Committee and the Bilateral Joint Forms Committee report to the OMA Board of Directors and the Physician Services Committee.
+The OMA Forms Committee and the Bilateral Joint Forms Committee reports to the Physician Services Committee (PSC) and the OMA Board of Directors.
 Membership consists of four OMA members and OMD representatives, and there is equal representation from the MOH for the bilateral committee, which meets six times a year.

-The OMA Forms Committee met six times in 2024, excluding any other special meetings.
-Key issues addressed included:
+The OMA Forms Committee met six times in 2025 not including any other special meetings.
+Key issues addressed and ongoing activities of the committee include:

-• Ministry of Transportation reviews: Cardiovascular Assessment form, Mental Health Disorder Review, General Medical Report
+• Ministry of Transportation Cardiovascular Assessment form and Mandatory Report Form reviews

-• Participated in the Ontario eServices Program best practices working group, Patient Before Paperwork (Pb4P) working group, Ontario Perinatal Record Refresh Committee, and the Diagnostic Imaging working group
+• Participation in the Ontario eServices Program Best Practices working group, Patient before Paperwork (Pb4P) working group, Ontario Perinatal Record Refresh Committee and the Diagnostic Imaging working group

 Looking ahead

-Continue to make every reasonable effort to reduce the amount of administrative work performed by physicians to increase patient access to care.
+Continue to make every reasonable effort to reduce the amount of administrative work performed by physicians to increase patient access to care and continued participation with internal and external working groups.

 Members